Last Updated: November 26, 2021

 Out Of Province / Out Of Country Eligibility

-- If you are born in 2009 or before and you are living, working or going to school in Alberta, you can get the COVID-19 vaccine.
+- If you are five years of age or older, and you are living, working or going to school in Alberta, you can get the COVID-19 vaccine.
 You do not need an Alberta Health Care card in order to get the vaccine.

 - The three-month requirement was removed to ensure that people who are temporarily in the province have access to the COVID-19 vaccines that are available to everyone in Canada.